Republican House chairman subpoenas former prosecutor Pomerantz in Trump probe | Politics

 Republican House chairman subpoenas former prosecutor Pomerantz in Trump probe

-Jim Jordan, the Republican chair of the U.S. House of Representatives Judiciary Committee, on Thursday issued a subpoena to Mark Pomerantz, a former New York prosecutor who has criticized the hush-money investigation of Donald Trump.
+Trump pleaded not guilty and denies having affairs with the women: porn star Stormy Daniels and former Playboy model Karen McDougal.
+Pomerantz previously led a sprawling probe into Trump's business practices but he resigned shortly after Bragg took office and declined to pursue an indictment of Trump related to that investigation.

-Pomerantz did not immediately respond to a request for comment.
-He has previously declined to cooperate with the committee, which is investigating the conduct of the probe, which resulted in the first-ever criminal charges against at U.S. president.
+The subpoena seeks Pomerantz's appearance before the committee for a deposition.
+Pomerantz, who left the office early last year, did not immediately respond to a request for comment.
+He has previously declined to cooperate with the committee, which is investigating the conduct of the probe, which resulted in the first-ever criminal charges against a former or sitting U.S. president.

+Manhattan District Attorney Alvin Bragg on Tuesday accused Trump of falsifying business records to hide hush money payments ahead of the 2016 election to keep women quiet about sexual encounters they said they had with him.
+Trump pleaded not guilty and denies having affairs with the women: porn star Stormy Daniels and former Playboy model Karen McDougal.

+Pomerantz previously led a sprawling probe into Trump's business practices but he resigned shortly after Bragg took office and declined to pursue an indictment of Trump related to that investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)